Adjusters, Underwriters and Other Insurer Employees

 Customer Service Representative

 Insurance adjusters interface with policyholders on matters related to claims.
 An adjuster may be an employee of the insurer or an independent contractor.
-A policyholder may hire a public adjuster to negotiate with the insurer's adjuster on the policyholder's behalf.

 Claims examiners review claim information provided by adjusters to determine whether the claims have been handled properly.
 Examiners do not review every claim.
 They focus on those that are complex, severe, questionable or otherwise require extra attention.
 Examiners enter claim payments, reserve amounts, and other data into the insurer's computer system.
 They may interview witnesses, attorneys, physicians and others involved in the claim.
 Examiners keep track of claims until they are finalized and all costs have been verified.